Barragek0/RuneshapePriceChecker/README.md

 RuneshapePriceChecker is a Path of Exile 2 pricing tool for the Runes of Aldur League Mechanic.

-It reads visible rows on the runeshape page with OCR, looks up live prices from poe.ninja, and renders color-coded values beside each row.
+It reads visible rows on the runeshape page with OCR (Optical Character Recognition), looks up live prices from poe.ninja, and renders color-coded values beside each row.

 ## Requirements